BitingChaos/temper1/README.md

 I use this to query my old "TEMPer1" USB device in Linux.

 I put this together to ensure that it worked on my Raspberry Pi.
+I've tested this on a Raspberry Pi B+ and Raspberry Pi 2, running a February 2015 build of Raspbian.

 The output of lsusb for my device is "ID 0c45:7401 Microdia"